phuse-org/CTDasRDF/doc/DataMappingAndConversion.md

 | DM_subset.csv | Subset for dev  |  First 3 patients (subject to change) |
 | DM_map.TTL | SMS Map |   Map to graph. |

+### Data limitations

+In the source data, there is no explicit link between the *SITE ID* in *DM* and the country in *TS* domain.
+These links are created as part of the conversion process and show the benefit of representing this data in a graph.
+Country is an important component in understanding and making decisions with the data, yet this information is typically not explicitly available in SDTM!

 ### SMS details